jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 * ``import unittest`` imports the unittest_ module from thePython standard library
 * ``import module`` imports the ``module`` module - which will hold the code I am testing

-the terminal shows a :ref:`ModuleNotFoundError` if you have not yet done the :doc:`/how_to/exception_handling_tests` chapter
+the terminal shows :ref:`ModuleNotFoundError` if you have not yet done the :doc:`/how_to/exception_handling_tests` chapter

 .. code-block:: python

   ModuleNotFoundError: No module called 'module'

-A :ref:`ModuleNotFoundError` is raised when a name is provided to an `import statement`_ andPython cannot find the name.
+:ref:`ModuleNotFoundError` is raised when a name is provided to an `import statement`_ andPython cannot find the name.
 Since there is currently no file called ``module.py`` the ``import module`` line causes a failure

 green: make it pass
 #################################################################################